hashicorp/terraform-website/content/source/docs/enterprise/private/config.html.md

 ![New admin dialog](./assets/create-an-account.png)

-### Creating an Organization
+### Creating an organization

-The next step will create the first Organization.
+The next step will create the first organization.

 ![Create a new organization](./assets/create-organization.png)